pin591/basic-swift-examples/Protocols.md

 A protocol defines a set of methods, properties, and other requirements that suit a particular task or piece of functionality. with protocol we define a base.

+Group of related properties and methods that can be implemented by any class

 The protocol can then be followed by a class, structure, or enumeration to provide an actual implementation of those requirements.

 Any type that satisfies the requirements of a protocol is said to conform to that protocol.

+The protocols have Abstract methods with no default implementation

+Known in other languages as interfaces

+Independent of any class

 # Protocol Syntax